cortexproject/cortex/docs/configuration/arguments.md

 #### memberlist

-Flags for configuring KV store based on memberlist library (Works only for the Ring, not for the HA Tracker).
+Flags for configuring KV store based on memberlist library (works only for the [hash ring](../architecture.md#the-hash-ring), not for the HA Tracker).

 - `memberlist.nodename`
    Name of the node in memberlist cluster.
 Defaults to hostname.